Wesley Barnes '15

 Spencer Blair '12

-Spencer is in Chicago where he is a writer and improviser.
+Spencer spent time in Chicago after graduation as a writer and improviser.
 He graduated from Second City’s Conservatory and Writing program as well as the Improv Olympic’s improvisation program.
-He co-created the Chicago troupe Droday which produces a weekly comedic variety show and he regularly performs with his sketch group – We The Freaks.
-Previously he appeared in Looseleaf Theatre Company’s Twelfth Night (Feste), and As You Like It (William, LeBeau, Oliver Mar Text, Hymen)
+He co-created the Chicago troupe Droday and a sketch group – We The Freaks.
+Previously he appeared in Looseleaf Theatre Company’s Twelfth Night (Feste), and As You Like It (William, LeBeau, Oliver Mar Text, Hymen).
+He is now back in Orange County working with the improv troupe Shmimprov.

 Haley Brown '13